How Trump is using the pandemic to crack down on immigration - KEYT | KCOY

 Many measures were initially billed as temporary but have been extended repeatedly as coronavirus continues to spread.
 And it’s likely there’s more to come as the 2020 election looms.

-The latest change came on Monday, when Immigration and Customs Enforcement announced new rules for international students.
+The latest changes came this week, when the Department of Homeland Security unveiled a new proposal to bar asylum-seekers on public health grounds and Immigration and Customs Enforcement announced new rules for international students.

 Critics accuse the administration of using the pandemic as a pretext to enact unnecessary immigration restrictions and advance particularly harsh policies that had struggled to gain momentum prior to the public health crisis.
 Trump maintains he’s making good on his core campaign promise to put America first.